hyperledger-archives/grid/cli/man/grid-po-update.1.md

 OPTIONS
 =======

-`-k`, `--key`
-: Base name for private key file.

-`--url`
-: URL for the REST API.

-`--service-id`
-: The ID of the service the payload should be sent to; required if running on Splinter.
-Format <circuit-id>::<service-id>.

-`--org`
+`--accepted-version`
-: Specify the organization that owns the purchase order.
+: Specifies the accepted version ID of the purchase order.

 `--add-id`
 : Add an alternate ID.
-This may be specified multiple times (0 to infinity).
-  An ID is of the format `alternate_id_type:alternate_id`.
-Examples:
-  `po_number:12348959` and/or `internal_po_id:a8f9fke`.

-`--rm-id`
-: Remove an alternate ID.
-This may be specified multiple times (0 to infinity).
+This may be specified multiple times.
   An ID is of the format `alternate_id_type:alternate_id`.
 Examples:
   `po_number:12348959` and/or `internal_po_id:a8f9fke`.